Two stability theorems on plethysms of Schur functions: Signed Weight Lemma

 \subsection{Stable partition systems as intervals}

 A special feature of the stable partition system $\PSeq{M}$ in our running example is that all the partitions $\pi \in \PSeq{M}$ have the same negative part in their $2$-decomposition, namely $(3+M,3+M)$.
-All partitions in $\PSeq{M}$ have size $12 + 4M$.
-The greatest partition in the $2$-twisted dominance order (see Definition~\ref{defn:ellTwistedDominanceOrder}) of $12+4M$ with these first two columns is $(8+2M,2,2,2^M)$.
-By the definition in~\eqref{eq:444to822partitionSystem}, the least element of $\PSeq{M}$ is $(4+2M,4,4,2^M)$.
-Therefore for each $M \in \N_0$ we have

-and each $\PSeq{M}$ is an interval for the $2$-twisted dominance order, but of the special type where all partitions in the interval have the same negative part.
 This was a deliberate choice in order to give a system that was not immediately stable, but still of manageable size and useful for proving stability results.
-We revisit this example in Example~\ref{ex:cutUpsetForLawOkitani}, showing that the upper bound in each interval is the partition given by Proposition~\ref{prop:twistedWeightBoundInner}.
+To give a more typical example we suppose that instead of the plethysm coefficients $\langle s_{(3) + (M)} \circ s_{(4)}, s_{(4,4,4) \oplus M ((1^2), (2)} \rangle$ in~\eqref{eq:LawOkitaniExample}, we want to prove that